Telecom · E-commerce · 8 years

 The challenge

 I joined Cellular South in 2011, right as the company was rebranding to C Spire and preparing to be one of the first smaller U.S. carriers entrusted with the iPhone 4S launch.
-What started as a major rebrand turned into an eight-year stretch of digital work across nearly every part of the company's web presence — three flagship site redesigns, a steady cadence of feature launches, and the kind of cross-property fluency you only build by staying somewhere long enough to see your patterns mature.
+What started as a major rebrand turned into eight years of digital work across nearly every part of the company's web presence.
+Three flagship redesigns, a steady cadence of feature launches, and the kind of cross-property fluency that only comes from staying somewhere long enough to see your own decisions play out over time.
+I'm really proud of the body of work we built there.

-Because the role was UX Developer — not just designer — I was in the design files and the front-end code, which meant the experiences I designed were experiences I could (and often did) help ship.
-Over time that fluency shaped how I worked: I designed knowing what was easy versus expensive to build, and I built knowing what trade-offs I'd want to defend if I were still the designer.
+Because the role was UX Developer and not just designer, I was in the design files and in the front-end code.
+The experiences I designed were experiences I could, and often did, help ship.
+That combination shaped how I work to this day.
+I design knowing what's easy versus expensive to build, and I know how to have honest conversations with engineering because I've been on both sides of that table.

 Selected projects

-A sampling of the work — not exhaustive, but representative of the range.
+A sampling of the work.
+Not exhaustive, but it covers the range.

 Flagship